PEXANE2/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-redis-cache-arm-provision.md

 ## <a name="resources-to-deploy"></a>Dağıtılacak kaynaklar
 ### <a name="azure-cache-for-redis"></a>Redis için Azure Önbelleği
-Azure önbelleği için Redis oluşturur.
+Redsıs için Azure önbelleği oluşturur.

     {
       "apiVersion": "2015-08-01",